ahmed025566/My-Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

-- Contact Form with the following fileds:
+> In this project you can see that it has the following

-- Name and email Field.
+- Intro with my name and description.
+- My recrent works.
+- How to reach me.
-- A filed for sending message.
+- A contact form for messaging or any suggestions.
-- a submit button to send the data.
+- responsivness in difrrent wiedthes and devices.
+- It is accessable for any one.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>